chargebee/blog-starter/README.md

 - **Caching**

-  Currently, we are pulling information directly from Notion via API.
+  Currently, we are pulling information directly from Notion via API (This might cause latency issue).
 We can add caching layer with cache bursting strategy to reflect the latest information from Notion Database.

 - **Personalization**